-Anthony James begins his first season with the Pitt women's soccer program as its Volunteer Assistant Coach.
-James joins the Pitt staff with a combined 18 years of women's soccer coaching experience, including 10 years at the collegiate level.
+Anthony James begins his third season with the Pitt women's soccer program as its Volunteer Assistant Coach.
+James has a combined 20 years of women's soccer coaching experience, including 12 years at the collegiate level.
 In previous appointments, he has served as the head coach at both Youngstown State (2004-08) and West Virginia Wesleyan (2000-04) and as a graduate assistant at his alma mater Wheeling Jesuit (1994-97).

 James currently works as the Director of Coaching and Player Development for the Soccer Vision Academy.
 He established the academy during the spring of 1998 in Wheeling, W.Va.
 Most recently, James spent time enhancing his coaching credentials with international trips to Spain and Brazil.
 While in both countries, James was able to study the youth academies of Real Madrid, Athletico Madrid and Getafe in Spain and Flamengo, Botafogo, Fluminense and Tigres FC in Brazil.

 Previously, James served as the head women's soccer coach at Youngstown State for five seasons.
 In 2008, the Penguins experienced their most successful season at the NCAA Division I level while winning their first ever Horizon League postseason match.
 During his tenure, five of his players were named to Horizon League All-Conference teams.
 His 2007 squad, which showcased his most talented recruiting class, was honored by the National Soccer Coaches Association of America for maintaining a team grade point average of 3.09.

 He is formerly an assistant coach with the United States Under-14 Girl's National Team and is currently the head coach of the Ohio North 1997 Girl's Olympic Development Program state team.
 Currently, James is also the assistant coach of the Region I U-13 Girl's ODP team.